You’re planning a trip to Edinburgh in April, and you’ve picked a smart time to go.

 Edinburgh’s cherry blossom season peaks between mid-April and early May, transforming parks across the city into canopies of pink and white petals.

-For fewer crowds, head to Braidburn Valley Park, where over 400 cherry trees planted in 1935 cascade down hillside slopes.
-The elevated position gives you panoramic views of layered pink and white bands against distant hills.
+- Braidburn Valley Park — Over 400 cherry trees planted in 1935 cascade down hillside slopes with panoramic views of layered pink and white bands

 Edinburgh Festivals and Events in April